DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 You need QTS to teach in maintained primary, secondary and special schools in England (these are schools which are funded by local authorities).

+To become a qualified primary or secondary teacher, you need to apply for, and complete a teacher training course that leads to QTS.

 Even in schools where you do not need QTS (for example, academies), most teachers still have it.

 Getting QTS without PGCE may mean that: